JaylyDev/jaylydev.github.io/posts/minecraft-manhunt.md

 Their goal is to kill the speedrunner by the end of beating Minecraft or the timer ends.

 Hunter(s) has/have a compass which can track the speedrunner.
-Remember the compass works only in the overworld dimension, or last location if the speedrunner is in the Nether.
+The compass works in the dimension the speedrunner is in.

 The hunter also has unlimited amount of life (excludes Minecraft Item Randomizer gamemode), the compass the game gives you cannot be moved, dropped, crafted with and the compass is not lost on death.